BielRoig/hfeb-guide/content/docs/matchup-spread/the-rock.md

 ### Survival of the Fittest

 **Survival** is often very strong against The Rock.
 If it isn't removed immediately, it lets you generate value, find utility creatures, build alternative lines, and adapt to the board.
 Against non-blue decks, a resolved Survival can immediately start converting creatures in hand into concrete resources.

 The problem is that The Rock has access to multiple enchantment answers:

 - **Naturalize**;
 - **Pernicious Deed**;
+- **Nantuko Vigilante**;
 - possibly other answers post-board.

 So Survival is strong, but you shouldn't always treat it as a card destined to stay in play.
 If you can use it right away to gain value or build a line, you should.

 ### Hermit Druid

-**Hermit Druid** is more exposed to removal, but it can close quickly and punish opponent's hands that are too slow or too oriented against Survival.
+**Hermit Druid** is more exposed to removal, but it can close quickly and punish opponent's hands that are too slow or too heavy on discard.

 Against The Rock you have to consider black removal, edict effects, and **Pernicious Deed**.
 Deed is particularly problematic because it can answer Hermit Druid and your mana creatures at the same time, in a single card.